danieleli/Ep.SignalR2/README.md

 Todo:
 ------
-* Should all notification originate from WebApi
+* Should all notification originate from WebApi or Webservice - yes
-  * Start processing? should this call webApi to lock records?
-Lock timeout?
 * Connect to dev db
 * Where to deploy SignalR server - Self host or AspNet
-* Authentication
+* SignalR Authentication
 * what data to pass in messages?  what is available from context?